mgbpm/CATT/README.md

 | expand     | With --expand, if a column has a list of values (comma-separated) in a row, generate one output row per value, creating a new column for the single value.                                         |
 | na-value   | A field level replacement for NaN / missing values, which are replace when using --na-value                                                                                                        |

-Common date formats in source files for use in the `format` column include:
+Common date formats in source files for use in the `format` column include the following.
+If a date does not match the pattern, the program will attempt to determine using a fallback approach.

 | Date/time Value                 | Format                   |
 |---------------------------------|--------------------------|